Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/README.md

 ### Training a LSTM using a Semi-Automatically generated corpus

 The Long Short Term Memory (LSTM) method has been in itself a very powerful method for NLP related applications.
 There has been [many](http://www.wildml.com/2015/10/recurrent-neural-network-tutorial-part-4-implementing-a-grulstm-rnn-with-python-and-theano/) [posts](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) elaborating how it works as well as [why](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) it is so powerful.
+Like most neural network methods, LSTM is a supervised machine learning methods. **However, what we are trying to do here, is not a strictly speaking supervised method**, because we don't have a reliable training dataset.

 The picture between is the top 150 most frequently used words from the corpus, where there are ~ 60000 unique words.
 One could see ~20% of them are hash tags.